-Mr. Braun focuses on representing businesses and individuals in class actions and antitrust litigation.
-He is also experienced in international claims litigation, including representing the victims of state-sponsored terrorism in suits amounting to nearly $1 billion in judgments.
+Mr. Braun is also experienced in international claims litigation, including representing victims of state-sponsored terrorism in suits amounting to nearly $1 billion in judgments.

 Currently, Mr. Braun is litigating the following notable matters:

-- Iran Beirut Bombing Litigation: Cohen Milstein is representing the victims and family members of victims in the 1983 Beirut Marine Barracks bombing, the deadliest act of terrorism against Americans prior to September 11, 2001.
-Mr. Braun manages all aspects of this litigation, which has resulted in judgments amounting to more than $942 million against the government of Iran.
+- In re: Iran Beirut Bombing Litigation (D.D.C.): Cohen Milstein represents victims and family members of victims in the 1983 Beirut Marine Barracks bombing—the deadliest act of terrorism against Americans prior to September 11, 2001.
+Mr. Braun manages this litigation, which has resulted in judgments amounting to more than $942 million against the government of Iran.

 Mr. Braun also maintains an active pro bono practice.
 He is currently a member of the legal teams in Citizens for Responsibility & Ethics in Washington v.
-Trump and District of Columbia v.
-Trump, which seek to enjoin President Trump’s unconstitutional receipt of emoluments on behalf of restaurant and hotel plaintiffs and the Attorneys General of Maryland and the District of Columbia.
+Trump (S.D.N.Y.) and District of Columbia v.
+Trump (D. Md.), which seek to enjoin President Trump’s unconstitutional receipt of emoluments on behalf of restaurant and hotel plaintiffs and the Attorneys General of Maryland and the District of Columbia.

-Prior to joining Cohen Milstein, Mr. Braun served as a law clerk for the Honorable Carolyn Dineen King of the U.S. Court of Appeals for the Fifth Circuit from 2013-2014, and for the Honorable Lee H. Rosenthal of the U.S. District Court for the Southern District of Texas.
+Prior to joining Cohen Milstein, Mr. Braun served as a law clerk for Hon.
+Carolyn Dineen King (5th Cir.), and Hon.
+Lee H. Rosenthal (S.D.
+Tex.).
 He was also an Arthur Liman Fellow at Southeast Louisiana Legal Services, where he worked on public interest housing litigation.

 Mr. Braun earned his J.D. at Yale Law School and attended Princeton University, graduating summa cum laude.
 During law school, Mr. Braun was an editor of the Yale Journal of International Law and a member of the mock trial team.